Outreach

 For more information, please contact Candace Russo (study manager) at: candace.russo@oregonstate.edu

-Several volunteer opportunities also exist for students to help with Hope Grows Here.
-Students with an interest in nutrition, public health promotion and health behavior, gardening, and therapeutic horticulture are encouraged to reach out to the study manager for more information.
+Seasonal volunteer opportunities exist for students to help with Hope Grows Here.
+Students with an interest in nutrition, public health promotion and health behavior, gardening, and therapeutic horticulture are encouraged to reach out to the study manager to find out if any current opportunities are available.